The Interesting Narrative of the Life of Olaudah Equiano: Controversy about origins

-In 2007, Carretta wrote a response to Lovejoy's claims about the Equiano's Godparents saying: "Lovejoy can offer no evidence for such a desire or perception."
-Carretta went on to say: "Equiano’s age on the 1759 baptismal record to be off by a year or two before puberty is plausible.
+In 2007, Carretta wrote a response to Lovejoy's claims about Equiano's Godparents saying: "Lovejoy can offer no evidence for such a desire or perception."
+Carretta went on to say: "Equiano's age on the 1759 baptismal record to be off by a year or two before puberty is plausible.
 But to have it off by five years, as Lovejoy contends, would place Equiano well into puberty at the age of 17, when he would have been far more likely to have had a say in, and later remembered, what was recorded.
 And his godparents and witnesses should have noticed the difference between a child and an adolescent."

 Reception

 The Interesting Narrative of the Life of Olaudah Equiano was one of the first widely-read slave narratives.
-Eight editions were printed during the author's lifetime, and it was translated into Dutch and German.
+Nine editions were printed during the author's lifetime, and it was translated into Dutch and German.
 The structure and rhetorical strategies of the book were influential and created a model for subsequent slave narratives.
 The different kinds of aspects and ideas in his narrative, such as travel, religion, and slavery, cause some readers to debate what kind of narrative his writing is: a slavery narrative, a spiritual narrative, or a travel narrative.

 The work has proven so influential in the study of African and African-American literature that it is frequently taught in both English literature and History classrooms in universities.
-The work has also been republished in the influential Heinemann African Writers Series.
+The work has also been republished in the Heinemann African Writers Series.